 For more information:

-W and V are serving in West Asia through Wycliffe Bible Translators.
+W and V are serving in W. Asia through Wycliffe Bible Translators.
 They engage in Biblical translation, church leader training and evangelism.

-W & V arrived in West Asia 14 years ago.
-The Lotari people (not real name) had no written language and naturally nothing available for them to read.
+W & V arrived in W. Asia 18 years ago.
+The Lotari (not their real name) people had no written language and naturally nothing available for them to read.
 Today, they have an alphabet, consisting of 41 characters.
 W functions as the linguistic consultant to the team of people involved, most of whom are citizens of the country.